 Plan ahead!
 The application process can take multiple months for new applications and transfer of ownership.
-The County reviews all liquor license actions, then transmits to the State for a final review.
+The County reviews Unincorporated liquor license actions, then transmits to the State for a final review.
 Once you have paperwork and payments compiled for your application, e-mail us to set up an application review appointment.

 Fingerprint-Based Criminal History Check

 All listed individual applicants (even those as a part of an applying entity such as a Corporation or LLC) for new applications, transfers of ownership, manager registration, etc. must to undergo a fingerprint-based criminal history check.
 No more messy black ink and paper cards!
 All fingerprinting is conducted by approved Identogo or Colorado Fingerprinting facilities in Colorado.
 Applicants are required to make an appointment online with either vendor.
 This FAQ Sheet helps applicants in obtaining fingerprints.

 For each situation, a combination of State and Local forms are usually required.
 For Modifications, Special Event Applications and Transfers of Ownership, scroll toward the bottom of this page.

 State forms are available through the Colorado Department of Revenue's Liquor Enforcement Division.